Registration Services

 🔗︎ click to copy Registration web sequence diagram

-To register an individual only needs to
+To register via your application, an individual needs to:

 The Private Key is something only they will know, it is how they access the PDS itself and control who can send or collect data from.